-Raised in Chicago, Hilarides graduated from the U.S. Naval Academy in 1981 with a Bachelor of Science in Physics.
+Raised in Chicago, Hilarides graduated from the U.S. Naval Academy in 1981 with a Bachelor of Science degree in Physics.
 After graduation, he served as master of the Naval Academy Sailing Squadron sloop Avenger, competing in numerous offshore racing events.

-Hilarides commanded the USS Key West (SSN 722) from May 1998 to November 2000 in Pearl Harbor.
+Hilarides commanded USS Key West (SSN 722) from May 1998 to November 2000 in Pearl Harbor.
 In command, he deployed to the Western Pacific and conducted a major shipyard maintenance period.

 Since becoming an acquisition professional in 2002, he has served as director, Advanced Submarine Research and Development, program manager of the SSGN Program and program executive officer for submarines, where he was responsible for all new construction submarine programs, along with the acquisition and life cycle maintenance of submarine weapons, countermeasures, sonar, combat control and imaging systems.